 The targeted design focuses on continuous water quality monitoring using multi-parameter probe measurements (i.e., pH, temperature, specific conductance, and dissolved oxygen) and temperature loggers, as well as grab samples for pathogen indicators.
-As the name implies, targeted monitoring can be conducted along any creek where data are needed.
-The focus will be on collecting general water quality and temperature data in creeks that currently or historically supported cold water fisheries.
-Pathogen indicator sampling will occur in creeks where recreational uses are plausible or where the data can be used to support multiple uses (e.g., TMDLs, Stressor/Source Identification studies).
+Targeted monitoring can be conducted along any creek where gathering new data would be valuable.
+The focus will be on collecting general water quality and temperature data in creeks that currently support or historically supported cold water fisheries.
+Pathogen indicator sampling will occur in creeks where recreational uses are plausible or where the data have multiple uses (e.g., TMDLs, Stressor/Source Identification studies).
 During the site selection process maps are developed, permissions are obtained (if needed), and a site reconnaissance visit is conducted to confirm safe access.
-Continuous monitoring with the multi-parameter probes must be conducted at two stations per year during two two-week deployments.
-Temperature logging must be conducted at four stations per year from April through September.
+Continuous monitoring with the multi-parameter probes must be conducted at two stations per year during two two-week deployments (spring and late-summer).
+Temperature logging must be conducted at four stations per year from April through September (five loggers are typically deployed to mitigate for potential loss of these small devices).
 Pathogen indicator sampling must be conducted at five stations per year during the dry season.
 Pathogen indicator samples will be delivered to Alpha Analytical Laboratory in Dublin, CA (or equivalently-certified microbiology lab) for E. coli and enterococcus enumeration.